LacunaOmnibus/MontyLacuna/sources/logging.txt

     INFO        20
     DEBUG       10
     ==========  ===============

 Request Log
 -----------
-All requests to the TLE server will be written to the logfile specified in the config file.
+The file name will be either what's specified in the config file as the ``logfile`` option or simply ``request.log`` if no such option exists in your config.
 This happens automatically; just run your scripts, and you'll be able to check that logfile to see what's happening.

 Most request log entries will only display to the file.
 However, in the case of something going wrong, entries of WARNING level or higher will also be